Skill Substitution, Expectations, and the Business Cycle: Conceptual Framework

 \section{Conceptual Framework}

-I extend a Roy-type model from \cite{charles2018housing} to incorporate the effect of UR shocks at different levels of aggregation, as well as parental income, and derive testable comparative statics at two different enrollment margins.
-Consider high school students $i$ with academic ability $\theta_i \in [0,1]$ that maximize lifetime payoff by choosing between three postsecondary options: enrolling at a traditional university (college type $c=A$, general skills), enrolling at other colleges (college type $c=B$, skill mix), or starting an apprenticeship ($c=0$, specific skills), before working until retirement $L$.
+I extend a Roy-type model from \citesupp{charles2018housing} to incorporate the effect of UR shocks at different levels of aggregation, as well as parental income, and derive testable comparative statics at two different enrollment margins.
+Consider high school students $i$ with academic ability $\theta_i \in [0,1]$ that maximize lifetime payoff by choosing between three postsecondary options: enrolling at an academic university (college type $c=A$, general skills), enrolling at an applied university (college type $c=B$, skill mix), or starting an apprenticeship ($c=0$, specific skills), before working until retirement $L$.

-Students finance their studies via parental income $\omega_i$.\footnote{Parental transfers constitute 66 percent of the average monthly income of a first-year student in Germany, and loan-aversion is high \citep{middendorff2017wirtschaftliche}.} As college type B allows one to allocate more time to work besides studying (e.g., via dual studies), its average monetary net costs are lower ($F_A > F_B$).
+Students finance their studies via parental income $\omega_i$.\footnote{Parental transfers constitute 66 percent of the average monthly income of a first-year student in Germany, and loan-aversion is high \citepsupp{middendorff2017wirtschaftliche}.} As college type B allows one to allocate more time to work besides studying (e.g., via dual studies), its average monetary net costs are lower ($F_A > F_B$).
 At college, potential students also face psychic costs of learning $\kappa_c$.
 The curriculum at college type A focuses on general skills and is thus more challenging ($\kappa_A > \kappa_B$), depending on students' academic ability.
 The expected college premium at the current period $t$ for type-c college graduates equals $\pi_{t}^{c} = Y_{t}^{c} - Y_{t}^{0} \geq 0$, where $Y_{t}^{c}$ and $Y_{t}^{0}$ denote earnings of college and non-college educated workers, respectively.
 The lifetime payoff for student $i$ at period $t$ from attending a type-c college thus equals:

-When the payoff of the outside option, apprenticeships, $R_{i}^0$, is normalized to zero and under the assumption that changes in unemployment rates do not affect $F_c$ and $\kappa_c$, changes in the state $s$ unemployment rate $d \text{UR}_{st}$ around graduation affect the expected returns to college enrollment via the following channels:
+Here, the term $-Y^{0}_{t}$ is the immediate opportunity cost of forgone earnings while at college, whereas the premia $\pi^{c}_{t+k}$ capture the earnings differential after graduation.
+When the payoff of the outside option, apprenticeships, $R_{i}^0$, is normalized to zero and under the assumption that changes in unemployment rates do not affect $F_c$ and $\kappa_c$, changes in the state $s$ unemployment rate $d \text{UR}_{st}$ around graduation affect the expected returns to college via: